linkedin/css-blocks/README.md

 * `block-name`: Optional.
 This is the preferred name of the block.
 The value must be a legal css identifier.
 When omitted, the path of the file is used to derive a name.
-This property is required when the natural name based on the file's path is not a legal css identifier.
+This property is required when the natural name based on the file's path is not a legal CSS identifier.
 Note: the way a path becomes a name is configurable on a per-application or framework integration basis.
 * `implements`: a space separated list of block names that have already been declared with `@block-reference` (See below).